Skip to content

 Universal Discovery

 Auto-detect databases across Kubernetes clusters via CRDs, operators, Helm charts, and StatefulSets.
-Connect to VMs and cloud-managed services via Direct Connect.
+Direct Connect for VMs and bare metal — including self-hosted MongoDB replica sets you operate (not Atlas or vendor DBaaS).

 K8s OperatorsCRD ScanningDirect ConnectAuto-detect